openmrs/openmrs-eip/README.md

 ### Modules
 Below is the high level breakdown of what is contained in each module.
-#### camel-openmrs
-- JPA annotated OpenMRS data model classes and repositories.
-- Services for loading and saving entities from and to the OpenMRS databases.
-- Model classes used for serialization and deserialization purposes by DB sync sender and receiver.
-- The OpenMRS DB datasource configuration.
-- Utility custom camel components used to load and save entities to and from the target databases.
-- Spring configurations and other utility classes
 #### openmrs-watcher
 - The main debezium route that fires up the debezium engine to read the MySQL binary log of the source database.
 - The main listener route that gets called whenever the debezium engine emits a DB event, it calls another route that